QwimmsQwims/QwimmsQwims/README.md

 The token will continue to exist normally, when the objectives have already been achieved.

-### And how can this benefit by supporting the project?
+### And how can this benefit me by supporting this project?

-Be among the first to buy our token
+Be among the first to buy our token.
 Some benefits to come, in the official token and other products, where we will give more details later.

 ### Why is it not published on coinmarketcap and the most famous exchanges?